socratesk/kaggle/README.md

 ## Welcome to my Kaggle GitHub Page
 I created my Kaggle account in Apr 2015 but really started participating in competitions from November 2015.
 My first competition was predicting 'Rossmann Store Sales' that ran through mid-December 2015.
-My first submission was predicting Store Sales using basic Classification algorithm.
-Then used Random Forest and ensemble of both to get more traction on the competition.
-Then slowly accelerated to other types of models.
+My first submission was using basic Classification algorithm.
+Then used Random Forest and ensemble of both to get traction on the competitions.

-## Competitions Participated
+## Competitions participated
 * Rossmann Store Sales - Sales predicting competition.
 Competition status: **Closed.**
 * Walmart Recruiting: Trip Type Classification - Classification of Customer Trip to Walmart stores.
 Competition status: **Closed.**
 * The Winton Stock Market Challenge - Predicting intra and end of day stock returns future.
 Competition status: **Closed.**